biya-coin/biyaliquid-docs/.gitbook/developers-native/injective/peggy/README.md

 ## Abstract

-The peggy module enables the Biyaliquid Chain to support a trustless, on-chain bidirectional ERC-20 token bridge to Ethereum.
+The peggy module enables the Biyachain Chain to support a trustless, on-chain bidirectional ERC-20 token bridge to Ethereum.
 In this system,\
 holders of ERC-20 tokens on Ethereum can convert their ERC-20 tokens to Cosmos-native coins on\
-the Biyaliquid Chain and vice-versa.
+the Biyachain Chain and vice-versa.

-This decentralized bridge is secured and operated by the validators of the Biyaliquid Chain.
+This decentralized bridge is secured and operated by the validators of the Biyachain Chain.

 ## Contents